 Though these noises can be related to actual damage to the vinyl record, in most cases, it's simply a bunch of dirt and grime causing the problem.
-Dust and dirt can gum up your vinyl record, especially down inside the grooves, making it difficult for your record player’s needle to trace those grooves as smoothly as they are designed to do.
+Dust, dirt, and other contaminants can gum up your vinyl record, especially down inside the grooves, making it difficult for your record player’s needle to trace those grooves as smoothly as they are designed to do.

 However, if you learn how to clean those vinyl records properly and strive to keep them free of dirt and dust, all the noisy hissing and popping sounds will soon become a thing of the past.

 Other pros to using cleaning methods on your records include producing sounds that are less distorted, helping your records last longer (for those of you that like to buy them as investments or collectible items), and increasing their overall value, especially when the whole record (including the inner and outer sleeve) is well-maintained.